 Choosing between Wix and Squarespace can seem like an insurmountable challenge.
-However, here at Tech.co, we’ve done the research to help you split the difference and get the right website builder for your needs.
+However, here at Tech.co, our team has done the in-depth research necessary to find you the perfect website builder for your needs.
+For a quick rundown of our research, check out our handy comparison page.

 - If you’re looking to build an online store, pick Wix.